Since 1925 in Southern Oregon

 Seats by the fire were in demand, but there were 3 fires burning, so we lucked out.

 I didn't get a photo of the fire tender and his cart of wood and tools.
 It's practically a full time job keeping the fires going.

 For a while Don and I sipped wine and enjoyed a few snacks, while watching people coming and going.

-These interesting chairs had built in side tables, which were pretty handy!
+These interesting chairs, had built in side tables.
+Pretty handy!

 Morning at Timberline

 Morning came early, since we had some kind of pacing, floor-walker above us from 5 am on.
 (Another good reason to book an upper room) But I was happy to get up at dawn and explore a little.

 Long before 7, there was a table set up for coffee, tea and hot chocolate.
 The fires were burning and a few little girls dressed in p.j.s were having a wonderful time with their Teddy Bears.